At0micBee/scilib/README.md

 ## Work in progress; What's coming?

-As of the creation of this readme, I am working on this project alone which means a few things:
+As of the creation of this readme, I am working on this project mostly alone which means a few things:

 1. The progression will be linked to my schedule
 2. I will work firsts on concept I am familiar with